-This policy applies College-wide, to all staff, volunteers, students and other stakeholders whether they be an individual, group or organisation when they engage in employment, study or Eastern-related activities on-campus, at Eastern’s events (off-campus), in the online environment or study Eastern’s courses at partner locations.
+This policy applies College-wide, to all staff, contractors, volunteers, students and other stakeholders whether they be an individual, group or organisation when they engage in employment, study or Eastern-related activities on-campus, at Eastern’s events (off-campus), in the online environment or study Eastern’s courses at partner locations.

 For incidents that occur outside the above-specified scope, the College may be constrained in imposing sanctions.

-Regardless, where any incident is reported, the safety and wellbeing of the persons are prioritized, access to support services will be made available and, as appropriate, special considerations may be made.
+Regardless, where any incident is reported, the safety and wellbeing of the persons are prioritized, access to support services will be made available and as appropriate, special considerations may be made.

 Sexual assault and sexual harassment are unlawful in all States and Territories of Australia under State or Territory legislation and/or under the Commonwealth Sex Discrimination Act, 1984 (as amended in 2011 and again in 2013 to strengthen protections against sexual harassment, including in the workplace).
 On 3 September 2021, the Sex Discrimination and Fair Work (Respect at Work) Amendment Bill 2021 was passed.
 The Bill contains important reforms to address sexual harassment in Australian workplaces which were recommended by the Australian Human Rights Commission following its world-leading National Inquiry into Sexual Harassment in Australian Workplaces, Respect@Work [4]

-- Reporting an Incident
+1. Reporting an Incident

 - during Orientation (students) and Induction sessions (for staff);